timruiterkamp/dotfiles/README.md

 ## Contents
 In this bash profile there are tweaks to the terminal to make life more easy.
 It's mostly shortcodes for most used commands i personaly use.

+The .gitignore file contains the ability to automatic denied node_modules from being pushed to github.
+And the .editorconfig has some configuration for a solid editor interface.
+Look at [Editorconfig](http://editorconfig.org/) for more information about the configurations.

 ## Installation